thomaspinckney3/cs4501/Project1.md

 ------

 You should already be familiar with Python and Django.
-If not, go read more here https://docs.djangoproject.com/en/1.8/.
+If not, go read more
+here: https://docs.djangoproject.com/en/1.8/.
 We highly recommend that you work through the example application in the Django tutorial if this is your first experience with Django.